leviethung2103/imagezmq_replicate/README.md

 All the configurations are the same as scenario 1.
 However, at this time, the localhost is changed into `"hunglv1994.ddns.net`, which is the DNS for the public IP of my local network.

+The private network is 192.168.3.x.
+I also opened the port 5555 the my network globally.

 > hostname = "hunglv1994.ddns.net"